Design a Catalog

 Modifiers

-Modifiers are customizations to a product associated with a specific transaction.
+Modifiers are customization choices that can be made to an order line item at the time of purchase.
 There are two types of modifiers: text-based modifiers and list-based modifiers.
 The latter is also referred to as non-text-based modifiers.

 An example of text-based modifiers is a text that a buyer selects when buying a T-shirt with custom print.
 As an integral part of the T-shirt, the text-based modifier doesn't have its own price.
 In a Square catalog, it's represented by a CatalogModifierList object that has its modifier_type set to TEXT and contains properties specific to text-based modifiers.